iltommi/qdb-documentation/source/concepts/persistence.rst

 All entries are persisted to disk as they are added and updated.
 When a put or add request has been processed, it is guaranteed that the persistence layer has fully acknowledged the persistence request.

+The persistence layer may compress data for efficency purposes.
+This is transparent to the client.

 By default, the persistence layer uses a write cache to increase performance, but this can be disabled (see :doc:`../reference/wrpmed`).
 When the write cache is disabled, the server will not return from a put or update request until the entry has been actually persisted on disk.

 Eviction